Atopic dermatitis and eczema

 Investigations are rarely required to establish the diagnosis.

-Most children with mild atopic eczema do not need clinical testing for allergies.4
+Most children with mild atopic eczema do not need clinical testing for allergies.5

-There is no evidence of the value of high-street or internet allergy tests in the management of atopic eczema.4
+There is no evidence of the value of high-street or internet allergy tests in the management of atopic eczema.5

 Estimation of immunoglobulin E (IgE) and specific radioallergosorbant tests (RASTs) only confirm the atopic nature of the individual.

-Swabs for bacteriology are particularly useful if patients do not respond to treatment, in order to identify antibiotic-resistant strains of Staphylococcus aureus (S. aureus) or to detect additional streptococcal infection.
+Swabs for bacteriology may be useful if flares do not respond to treatment, or if there are very frequent flares, in order to identify antibiotic-resistant strains of Staphylococcus aureus (S. aureus) or to detect additional streptococcal infection.

 Associated diseases